FiloSottile/litetlog/README.md

 ### bastion as a library

-It mgiht be desirable to integrate bastion functionality in an existing binary, for example because there is only one IP address and hence only one port 443 to listen on.
+It might be desirable to integrate bastion functionality in an existing binary, for example because there is only one IP address and hence only one port 443 to listen on.